trezzuri/erpnext-docs/docs/en/customize-erpnext/custom-field.md

 1. Go to the Custom Field list and click on New.
 2. **Document**: Select the Document in which you need to add the Custom Field.
 3. **Label**: Enter what Label would you like to give to your Custom Field.
-4. **Field Type**: ERPNext already has a set of Field Types defined which can be fetched from this drop-down menu.
+4. **Field Type**: SOMA already has a set of Field Types defined which can be fetched from this drop-down menu.
 You can select the Type of your Custom Field from within this menu.
 5. Update.